If your work duties include snow removal, you know that icy conditions can lead to slip-and-fall injuries.

 Check for icy spots first and take care of them immediately.
 Be aware that other icy spots may be hidden by snow.

-Wear traction footwear to significantly reduce the chances of slips and falls.
+Wear boots and/or traction footwear to significantly reduce the chances of slips and falls.
 Vendors like Due North offer traction footwear products.

 3. Use proper shoveling techniques